BransbyHorses/equine-training-tracker-api/README.md

 Run the project as above and then check {API_URL}/swagger-ui/#/ or run [locally](http://localhost:8080/swagger-ui/#/).

-## Prometheus
+## Prometheus and Grafana

-Prometheus "scrapes" information about the app from HTTP endpoints.

-It gathers, organises and stores these metrics to make it easier to understand how well the app is performing.

-Grafana visualises the info that Prometheus has scraped, generating graphs that represent the data.

-### Dependencies

 * Prometheus
 * Grafana
 * Spring-Boot-Actuator
 * Micrometer-Registry-Prometheus,

-Prometheus runs as a Docker container and is defined as a service in the docker-compose file.

-Spring-Boot-Starter-Actuator is added as a Maven dependency.

-The actuator gathers metrics from the app and exposes that information via http.
+* postgres-exporter

+[Prometheus](http://localhost:9090) "scrapes" information about the app's health and performance from HTTP endpoints.

+It connects to [Grafana]((http://localhost:9000)), which visualises that data in graphs, tables and guages.
+Grafana collates these on dashboards that can be pre-loaded or customised.

+Spring-Boot-Actuator exposes a number of endpoints that provide metrics.
+A full list of endpoints is available in the [documentation](https://docs.spring.io/spring-boot/docs/2.1.7.RELEASE/reference/html/production-ready-endpoints.html).

-Micrometer-Registry-Prometheus, also added via Maven, converts the actuator data into a format that Prometheus can scrape.
+The Micrometer and Postgres-exporter present those metrics in a format that Prometheus can scrape.

+Grafana is configured with three example [dashboards](localhost:9000/dashboards).
+These are available on the [dashboards](http://localhost:9000/dashboards?query=) page.

+    * JVM (Micrrometer)
+    * Postgres Overview (change the Instance field on the top row to point to the postgres-exporter port, currently 9187)
+    * Spring-boot Application

+Prometheus, Grafana and Postgres-exporter run as Docker containers.

+Spring-Boot-Starter-Actuator and Micrometer-Registry-Prometheus are added as Maven dependencies.

 ### application.properties config